Policy-Based Routing OpenWrt Package Documentation

 ...

-Yes, I’m aware that technically there are no clients nor servers in Wireguard, it’s all peers in terms of topology, however when you configure Wireguard, one of the instances will have the listen_port, so we’d call that one a server and if it doesn’t have the listen_port, then it’s a client.
+Yes, I’m aware that technically there are no clients nor servers in WireGuard, only peers in terms of topology.
+When you configure WireGuard, however, one of the instances will have the listen_port, so we’d call that one a server and if it doesn’t have the listen_port, then it’s a client.
 This terminology is similar to the OpenVPN Server + Client setups.

-If the Wireguard tunnel on your router is used as default routing (for the whole internet), sadly no pbr rule will allow it to intercept and properly route the UDP traffic of Wireguard server, please either use the OpenVPN server and configure it to use TCP protocol or use the Scenario 2 below.
+If the WireGuard tunnel on your router is used as default routing (for the whole Internet), sadly no pbr rule will allow it to intercept and properly route the UDP traffic of the WireGuard server, please either use the OpenVPN server and configure it to use TCP protocol or use Scenario 2 below.

-Yes, I’m aware that technically there are no clients nor servers in Wireguard, it’s all peers in terms of topology, however when you configure Wireguard, one of the instances will have the listen_port, so we’d call that one a server and if it doesn’t have the listen_port, then it’s a client.
+Yes, I’m aware that technically there are no clients nor servers in WireGuard, only peers in terms of topology, When you configure WireGuard, however, one of the instances will have the listen_port, so we’d call that one a server and if it doesn’t have the listen_port, then it’s a client.
 This terminology is similar to the OpenVPN Server + Client setups.

 Relevant part of /etc/config/pbr: